• Skip to primary navigation

 Tweet

 This one-pan Korean Fried Rice recipe is loaded with ground beef, fresh veggies, fluffy rice, and egg tossed in a delicious Gochujang sauce.
-You will love the combination of flavors in every bowlful.
-It’s savory and umami with a hint of sweetness and a little punch of heat!
-You’ll have a fully-loaded, flavorful Korean meal that is better than any restaurant takeout, at your table in just 30 minutes.
-It is a protein-rich, filling dish that can be made gluten-free and is also perfect for meal prep since leftovers reheat great!
+It’s full of umami flavor with a hint of sweetness and a little punch of heat!
+You’ll have a fully-loaded, flavorful fusion style Korean meal that is better than any restaurant takeout, on your table in just 30 minutes.

 This recipe will take your day-old rice to new heights!
-This Korean-style fried rice has everything you need for a hearty lunch or dinner- from the savory beef, meaty mushrooms, crunchy peppers, rice, and scrambled eggs all doused in a soy-sesame gochujang sauce to give it Korean food flair.
+This Korean-style fried rice has everything you need for a hearty lunch or dinner- from the savory beef, meaty mushrooms, crunchy peppers, rice, and scrambled eggs all doused in a bulgogi style soy-sesame gochujang sauce.

 side angle of bowl of fried rice